j4ke-exe/j4ke-exe/README.md

 # Hey, I'm Jake.
-Aspiring software engineer and penetration tester.
-I'm currently studying Computer Science with a focus on Cybersecurity Engineering.
-In my spare time, I enjoy CTFs, Codecademy, and working out.
+Aiming to be a software engineer and penetration tester.
+I'm currently pursuing a degree in Computer Science with a concentration in Cybersecurity Engineering.
+CTFs, Codecademy, and working out are some of my hobbies.

 * 🖥️  Computer science major<br>
 * 🧠  Currently learning Python<br>